IUCN Category:

 The fur of their distinctive mottled coat consists of irregular patches of black, brown, yellow, and white, giving it a unique appearance.
 It has large rounded ears, a slender body, and long legs, adapted for endurance hunting.

-The body of an African wild dog is lean and muscular, built for long-distance chases rather than short sprints.
+The body of an African Wild Dog is lean and muscular, built for long-distance chases rather than short sprints.
 Their long legs and slender physique enable them to pursue prey over great distances at speeds of up to 60 km/h (37 mph).
 Their large, rounded ears aid in dissipating heat and enhancing hearing.

 Behaviour and Social Structure:

-African wild dogs are highly social animals, living in packs that can range from 2 to 27 individuals, though typically around 10.
+African Wild Dogs are highly social animals, living in packs that can range from 2 to 27 individuals, though typically around 10.
 They have a remarkable sense of cooperation and teamwork when it comes to hunting and raising young.
 Unlike many predators, they share food and care for injured or sick pack members.

 Each pack is led by a dominant breeding pair—an alpha male and female.
 Only the alpha pair breeds, while the rest of the pack helps raise the pups.
 The bond between pack members is strong, and they are known for their altruistic behaviour, including caring for older or injured dogs.